anttiromppanen/tw-helper/README.md

 ## Motivation

-How many times you forgot what the helper classes for line-height were, or what the default breakpoints for Tailwind are?
-Tw-helper is a command-line tool that provides fast, and easy to use commands retrieving information on Tailwind, so you don't have to necessarily go browse documentation and lose focus!
+How many times you forgot what the helper classes for line-height were, or what the default breakpoints for Tailwind CSS are?
+Tw-helper is a command-line tool that provides fast, and easy to use commands retrieving information on Tailwind CSS, so you don't have to necessarily go browse documentation and lose focus!

 ## Usage